James Casebere: La Alberca, 2005/2006

 his living name.

-robert Lowell
+-robert Lowell

-relatively easy to say that his images are heightened from life/yet paralysed by fact.
+The painter's vision is not a lens except, in the case of James Casebere, when it is.
+At the same time, it is relatively easy to say that his images are heightened from life/yet paralysed by fact.
 His images trounce the real, they are contaminated by fiction.
 Is it photo, is it painting?
 The illumination characteristic of his work is at its most ambiguous in La Alberca.
 Here, the combination of the abstract, shallow reflective pool of water melts all solidity, returning the physical to its liquid state.
 The source of illumination is not clear - we are contained in the gestural space.

 Discussing La Alberca in terms of Lowell's Epilogue points to a perceived correlation between Vermeer and Casebere.
 It is notable that Vermeer's work nearly always contains a window - an explicit announcement of the how and why light enters.
 Casebere, conversely, is not concerned with the entry of light, but with the what the illumination allows.
 However, this distinction is not as clear as it might appear.
 Both artists are obsessed with how light returns the eye to reality - both artists tremble to caress the light.
 For Vermeer, painting the incredibly everyday Milkmaid was a subject of both stark reality and highly institutionalised myth.
 His illumination works to bring together these two isolated views.
 For Casebere the same is true - light folds together the reality of space and the myth that physical material alone is form giving.